 - Get a strategy in place for marketing your contests, and start pulling together the pieces (and potential partners you’ll need) to make them successful.

 With some planning and strategy in place, you can implement a few smart contests throughout the year to boost your online sales and grow your audience in a way you could never have dreamed before.

 Just remember: Don’t overdo it, and make your contests worthwhile for the participants.
 They shouldn’t bankrupt your business, but they shouldn’t be underwhelming for the audience, either.
-Introducing two or three new contests during the year is a good way to get started and can keep your promotional budget in check.
+Introducing two or three new virtual competition ideas during the year is a good way to get started and can keep your promotional budget in check.

-Your turn: What’s the most successful contest you’ve ever ran?
+Your turn: What’s the most successful contest you’ve ever run?
 We’d love to hear about it!